Poovan: Production

-On 2 May 2022, Antony Varghese Pepe officially announced the film by sharing the title "Poovan" through social media.
-Antony Varghese is the collaboration between makars Super Sharanya.
+On 2 May 2022, Antony Varghese officially announced the film by sharing the title "Poovan" through social media.
+This is a collaboration between Antony Varghese and makers of Super Sharanya.

 On 18 May 2022, principal photography took place in Taliparamba Village, Near Kannur, Kerala.
 Filming was wrapped up on 19 June 2022.

 Soundtrack

 The songs are composed by Midhun Mukundan and the lyrics are penned by Titus Mathew.
 The first single titled "Chanthakkaari" was released on 9 December 2022 and Second song titled "Palli Medayil" was released on 20 December 2022.